Wednesday, September 14, 2022

 21. According to witnesses of the translation, when Joseph looked into the instruments, the words of scripture appeared in English.

 This is by definition hearsay because the only person who looked into the instruments was Joseph Smith.
-We have no record of a direct statement by Joseph about what he saw or how he used the instruments, except that he used them to translate.
+We have no record of a direct statement by Joseph about what he saw or how he used the Urim and Thummim, except that he used the instrument to translate.

 The witness statements reflect inference, assumption, and conjecture.